Download Guide for Authors in PDF

 This journal is a forum for research on soil organisms, their biochemical activities and their influence on the soil environment and plant growth.
 It publishes original work on quantitative, analytical and experimental aspects of such research.
 Soil biology and soil biochemistry cover many scientific disciplines but a single journal brings together the results and views of research workers working in a wide variety of research areas.
 The scope of this journal is wide and embraces accounts of original research on the biology, ecology and biochemical activities of all forms of life that exist in the soil environment.
 Some of the subjects which have proved to be prominent are the biological transformations of plant nutrients in soil, nitrogen fixation and denitrification, soil-borne phases of plant parasites, the ecological control of soil-borne pathogens, the influence of pesticides on soil organisms, the biochemistry of pesticide and pollution decomposition in soil, microbial aspects of soil pollution, the composition of soil populations, modelling of biological processes in soil systems, the biochemical activities of soil organisms, soil enzymes and the interactions of soil organisms with plants and the effects of tillage on soil organisms and soil biochemistry.
 Sequence data Papers dealing with amino acid sequences of proteins or with nucleotide sequences must carry a statement that the data have been deposited with an appropriate data bank, e.g., the European Molecular Biology Laboratory (EMBL) or GenBank Data Libraries.
 The data base accession number must be given at the end of the Materials and Methods section of the manuscript under the separate heading 'Accession numbers'.
 For example: Coordinates and structure factors have been deposited in the Protein Data Bank with accession number 2XYZ.
 Lengthy nucleotide sequences will be published only if, in the judgement of the Editorial Board, these results are of general interest and importance.

 2. Short communications.
 These should not exceed 1200 words (three printed pages) or their equivalent, excluding references and legends.
 Submissions should include a short abstract not exceeding 10% of the length of the communication and which summarizes briefly the main findings of the work to be reported.
 The bulk of the text should be in a continuous form that does not require numbered sections such as Introduction, Materials and methods, Results and Discussion.
 However, a Cover page, Abstract and a list of Keywords are required at the beginning of the communication and Acknowledgements and References at the end.
 These components are to be prepared in the same format as used for full-length research papers.
 Occasionally authors may use sub-titles of their own choice to highlight sections of the text.3.
 Review articles*.
-Review articles are welcome but should be topical and not just an overview of the literature.
-Before submission please contact the Editor in Chief : Prof.Karl Ritz.
-The University of Nottingham, Leicestershire, UK, Karl.Ritz@nottingham.ac.uk
+Review articles are welcome but should be topical and involve critique and synthesis, and should not just comprise an overview or summary of extant literature.
+Before submission please contact the Review Paper Co-ordinators with an outline of your proposed review, via the SBB mailbox email@example.com

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.